slonigiraf/whitepaper/slonigiraf/ENG.md

 $8 / 0.009444 = 847$

-## Long Lasting Effect of Education Improvement
+### Long Lasting Effect of Education Improvement

 GDP is closely tied to the workforce.
 Using a conservative estimate that 1% of labor growth leads to a [0.36% increase in GDP](https://dergipark.org.tr/tr/download/article-file/364734), the improvement in education resulting in a 3Х (or 200%) growth in the workforce would lead to a 72% increase in GDP, equivalent to approximately [69.5](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) trillion USD in the long term.
 Based on this calculation, our initial estimation for the total demand for SLON tokens at 8 trillion USD should be revised upwards to 77.5 (69.5+8) trillion USD that could potentially lead to the cryptocurrency 10X price growth (77.5/8).
 Additionally the demand for SLON tokens could rise due to usage the system for corporate education and HR processes.
 In order to ensure the price stability, we plan to implement an inflation rate of approximately 10%.
 This inflation is achieved by generating additional SLON through the process of "stacking" and is a common practice in the current cryptocurrency market as a reward for the hardware maintenance.

+## Private Enterprises Earn Money While Promoting The Educational Reform

+### SLON Token Demand

+TODO: write

+### SLON Token Supply

+TODO: write

 ## System Software Architecture